Last updated Oct. 26th, 2018

 Other rank tracking tools require registration so they know what to track, That leaves new customers stuck waiting for a ramp-up process before they can start.
-However, Ranking History is very inclusive.
+However, website ranking history is very inclusive.
 Even if you hadn’t been actively tracking a client’s rankings in the past, you get the same insights as if you had been keeping tabs on them from the start.
 Imagine the competitive advantage you have when you can pitch a potential new client, already knowing where their site or their competitor sites dominated a keyword group or stumbled in a niche.

 If a competitor is outranking you on a keyword, this helps you dig up answers.
 Find out if they rank well consistently across most keywords or if this one’s a fluke.
 It helps to get a better sense of what you are up against and keeps you from following their lead without better evidence.

-Speaking of evidence, we back up every ranking claim with a screen shot of the original SERP, so there’s never a question about what ranked where.
+Speaking of evidence, we back up every ranking claim with a screenshot of the original SERP, so there’s never a question about what ranked where.
 We prefer to specialize in answers.
 Seven years of answers can reveal plenty to help an SEO gain a competitive edge.

-More Details on What You Can Accomplish with Ranking History.
+BONUS #1: More Details on What You Can Accomplish with Ranking History.

 Read more in our overview “Ranking History 2.0: Strong Insights, Easy to Use.”